nirinA/erfa_python/doc/api.rst

    argument is handled internally and will deliver the optimum optimum resolution.
 The MJD method and the date & time methods are both good compromises between resolution and convenience.
-   The two epochs may be expressed using different methods, but at the risk of losing some resolution.
+   The two dates may be expressed using different methods, but at the risk of losing some resolution.

 2) The accumulated precession angles zeta, z, theta are expressed